-College costs include tuition, fees, books, travel, and estimated living expenses while at the College.
+The cost of attendance includes tuition, fees, books, travel, and estimated living expenses while at the College.

 EXPECTED FAMILY CONTRIBUTION

 Expected family contribution is determined from the income, assets, and other information the student and his/her family report on the FAFSA.
 The federal methodology formula is used to determine the amount the student and his/her family will be expected to pay.